OrifInformatique/ci_packbase_hmvc/application/modules/user/readme.md

 ### Access levels ###

 Defines the access levels in powers of 2.
-By default, guest, registered, and admins are defined.
+By default, guest, registered, and admin access levels are defined.

 ### Validation rules ###